A regression framework for studying relationships among attributes under network interference: Proof of Theorem

 \section{Proof of Theorem \ref{thm:mple_consistency}}

-Theorem \ref{thm:mple_consistency} is a generalization of Theorem 2 of \citetsupp[][abbreviated as S23]{StSc20} from exponential family models for binary connections $\bZ$ to exponential family models for binary, count-valued, and real-valued responses and connections $(\bY, \bZ)$ conditional on predictors $\bX = \bx$.
+Theorem \ref{thm:mple_consistency} is a generalization of Theorem 2 of \citetsupp[][abbreviated as S25]{StSc20} from exponential family models for binary connections $\bZ$ to exponential family models for binary, count-, and real-valued responses and connections $(\bY, \bZ) \mid \bX = \bx$.
 We henceforth suppress predictors $\bx \in \mX$.

 \s